 The only difference between the two was the method of starting, the 89E series being direct electric start and the 90E series featuring the familiar two-cylinder Caterpillar petrol starting engine.

-Both machines utilized the Caterpillar D337T, six-cylinder turbocharged diesel rated at 225 flywheel horsepower.
+Both machines utilised the Caterpillar D337T, six-cylinder turbocharged diesel rated at 225 flywheel horsepower.

 The chosen transmission was a Caterpillar-built, six-speed constant mesh transmission with a double plate 16” clutch which was air boosted.